Betta Fish Marbling (Color-Changing Gene): Everything You Need to Know

 What Is the Marble Gene?

-This particular strain came about entirely by accident.
-Orville Gully, a prisoner held at Indiana State Prison, was looking to create butterfly bettas.
-To do this, he crossed black bettas with white bettas but instead obtained marble fish (however, the story does not say why Gully was allowed to breed bettas in his small cell!).
+This strain came about entirely by accident.
+Orville Gully, a prisoner held at Indiana State Prison, wanted to create butterfly bettas.
+To do this, he crossed black bettas with white bettas but instead obtained marble fish.
+However, the story does not say why Gully was allowed to breed bettas in his small cell.

 He later sent his baby bettas to the International Betta Congress (IBC), which caught the eye of Walt Maurus, a betta fanatic and prolific author.
 So Maurus and other betta lovers started breeding this new strain of fish.